 The Center for Computational Science and Engineering (CCSE) brings together faculty, students, and other researchers across MIT involved in computational science research and education.
 The center focuses on advancing computational approaches to science and engineering problems, and offers SM and PhD programs in computational science and engineering (CSE).

-- Computational Science and Engineering SM: Interdisciplinary master’s program (previously named Computation for Design and Optimization) emphasizing advanced computational methods and applications.
+- Computational Science and Engineering, SM and PhD.
+Interdisciplinary master’s program emphasizing advanced computational methods and applications.
 The CSE SM program prepares students with a common core of computational methods that serve all science and engineering disciplines, and an elective component that focuses on particular applications.
+Doctoral program enables students to specialize in methodological aspects of computational science via focused coursework and a thesis which involves the development and analysis of broadly applicable computational approaches that advance the state of the art.

-- Computational Science and Engineering PhD: Doctoral program offered jointly with eight participating departments, focusing on the development of new computational methods relevant to science and engineering disciplines.
+- Computational Science and Engineering, Interdisciplinary PhD.
+Doctoral program offered jointly with eight participating departments, focusing on the development of new computational methods relevant to science and engineering disciplines.
 Students specialize in a computation-related field of their choice through coursework and a doctoral thesis.
 The specialization in computational science and engineering is highlighted by specially crafted thesis fields.

 Department of Electrical Engineering and Computer Science